3 escaped chimpanzees recaptured in Sweden; 4 shot dead

 The apes had escaped on Wednesday, with some of them making their way out of the monkey house where they lived.
 Officials were forced to shoot them because of the danger to the public.
 Two were shot in the zoo grounds and one was confirmed dead inside the monkey house.
 When keepers were finally able to get inside on Saturday, they found the body of a fourth chimp.

+“When they got out of the chimpanzee house, people’s lives were in danger both in the park and the public outside the park.
+Then it becomes a critical situation and there are no other options than shoot to kill,” Wilke earlier told Swedish news agency TT.

+Shooting the animals “is absolutely the last resort.
+This is a terrible event and it was an incredibly difficult decision to make but people’s lives were at stake,” she said.

-“What has happened is a great tragedy and a huge failure of us,” the zoo said in a statement on Facebook.
+In Saturday’s statement on Facebook, the zoo said “what has happened is a great tragedy and a huge failure of us.”

 “We all feel a huge sadness about what has happened and mourn our beloved chimps Linda, Torsten, Santino and Manda. … We are very keen to get to the bottom of how this could have happened and the investigation may show where we have (failed) or if we could have acted differently.”